Angel wings: Ukraine

 Verhuny are sweet cookies, fried in lard, which have the form of oblong strips.
 Verhuny are a Ukrainian confectionery with non-yeast dough, which includes flour, butter, eggs, sugar and additives such as alcohol (rum, brandy or horilka) or, in extreme cases, vinegar (vinegar sometimes together with alcohol).
 As substitute for butter, but more often as an additional component in verhuny, milk products (milk, smetana i.e. sour cream, or cream) are added.
 Traditionally, Ukrainian verhuny should only be fried in lard.

 United States

 In the United States, many ethnic bakeries in the cities of Cleveland, Chicago, Buffalo, and Detroit make angel wings, and they are especially popular during the holidays of Easter and Christmas.
-During those holidays, some bakeries require people to pre-order their angel wings.